What is a surprise medical bill?

 Have a bill and a Good Faith Estimate?

-Upload both and Lysco compares them line by line, checks PPDR eligibility, and drafts your dispute kit — free to analyze.
+Upload both and Lysco compares them line by line, checks the document-based PPDR signals, and helps you review the remaining federal requirements — free to analyze.

 Right to a Good Faith Estimate